-1.1 Application Summary
+1.1 Executive Summary

-Fotenn Consultants Inc., acting as agents for Inside Edge Properties, is submitting the following Planning Rationale in support of a Minor Zoning By-law Amendment application for the lands municipally known as 1657 Carling Avenue and 386 Tillbury Avenue (the 'subject lands') in the City of Ottawa.
+Fotenn Consultants Inc., acting as agents for Inside Edge Properties, is submitting the following Planning Rationale in support of a Major Zoning By-law Amendment application for the lands municipally known as 1657 Carling Avenue and 386 Tillbury Avenue (the 'subject lands') in the City of Ottawa.
 The applicant intends to redevelop their lands with a 28-storey residential apartment building including ground floor commercial, sited on a podium that transitions from 6 to 9 storeys.
+The building will have an estimated 370 units, comprised of various sizes and typologies.
+The development would be supported by 196 vehicle parking spaces and 374 bicycle parking spaces.